 - Millions of people are safe living alone because they plan it that way.

-- Safe living alone requires an intentional security vigilance and mindset.
+- Safe living alone requires intentional security vigilance and mindset.

-- Most people living alone build a safety network of friends and neighbors.
+- Most people living alone build a safe network of friends and neighbors.

 - Interview by Emily Bell with Zillow magazine.

 Podcast Time Stamps: